-Before we start the tutorial, let’s take an example of an e-commerce website and see how the database is used at almost every level of the user’s shopping experience-
+Before we start the tutorial on database testing, let’s take an example of an e-commerce website.
+We will see how the database is used at almost every level of the user’s shopping experience-

 - The user searches for a product and adds the product to his cart.

-- The user sees the calculated price (which might include taxes, promo code, etc.).
+- He sees the calculated price (which might include taxes, promo code, etc.).

-- The user proceeds to buy the product and enters credit card information.
+- He proceeds to buy the product and enters credit card information.

 - After placing an order, the user can track the delivery status.

 In the above-mentioned process, every step deals with the database.
 User’s login information, profile information, product details, price calculation, payment information and so on.